dejan2609/harshadranganathan.github.io/_posts/2020-02-04-aws-global-tables-things-to-know.md

 -   Changes to auto scaling settings for a replica table or secondary index made through the DynamoDB console or using the UpdateGlobalTableSettings call are applied to all of the replica tables.
 These changes overwrite any existing auto scaling settings.

+-   Tags in the source table are not automatically carried over to the newly added replica tables.
+As soon as the new region gets added, you can use the CLI's `tag-resource` operation to add tags to the replica table while the table is still being created.
+This will help to determine costs later in the billing service.

 ## Consistency & Conflict Resolution

 -   In a global table, a newly written item is usually propagated to all replica tables within a second.